OpenDSA/OpenDSA/RST/en/Glossary.rst

       list elements are in a position.
 Many list ADTs support access by position.

+   pointee
+      The term pointee refers to anything that is pointed to by a :term:`pointer` or :term:`reference`.

+   pointers
+      variable that points to memory address.

    postorder traversal
       In a :term:`binary tree`, a :term:`traversal` that first :term:`recursively <recursion>` :term:`visits <visit>` the left